yelu-git/hopgd/README.md

 Contact me: ye.lu@northwestern.edu, if you have any questions.

-We would like to acknowledge Dr. Shuai chen for his help in the database generation for our work.
+We would like to acknowledge Dr. Shuai Chen for his help in the database generation for our work.

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.